|Type of position||Full time|

 |Description of duties||

 Purpose.
-The Weed Ecology and Management Advisor will implement an innovative extension education and applied research program to address issues related to weed management for cropping systems and non-crop settings of the southern San Joaquin Valley, including Fresno, Kings, and Tulare counties.
+The Regenerative Agriculture Advisor will implement an innovative extension education and applied research program to address issues related to sustainable agricultural systems in the three-county area of Mariposa, Merced and Stanislaus counties.

 This is an exciting opportunity to develop and deliver relevant program content to have meaningful impacts in local communities and throughout California.

-Reporting Relationship: The CE Advisor serves under the administrative guidance of the University of California Cooperative Extension (UCCE) County Director for Fresno, Kings and Tulare Counties.
+Reporting Relationship: The CE Advisor serves under the administrative guidance of the University of California Cooperative Extension (UCCE) Mariposa County Director with input from the County Directors for Merced and Stanislaus counties.

-Education: A minimum of a Master’s degree in Weed Science, Agronomy, Horticulture, Crop Science, or related field is required at the time of appointment.
+Education: A minimum of a Master’s degree in agricultural sciences, agronomy, sustainable agriculture, sustainable farming systems, integrated farming systems, soil science, or related field is required at time of appointment.

 To be successful, the CE Advisor requires skills in the following area: